Shoulders Down, Inc. and Rising Phoenix T'ai Chi

 Cate Morrill, Director

-To view a WEBMD article on ARTHRITIS AND T'AI CHI in which Cate is a lead source, please click here.
+To read a WebMD article on TAI CHI AND ARTHRITIS MANAGEMENT in which Cate is the lead source, click here!

 Click here to read an ATLANTA JOURNAL CONSTITUTION article about our classes, A USA Today article regarding our work with Senior Citizens, and an AJC article on our work with PARKINSON'S DISEASE patients.